Commuting symplectomorphisms and Dehn twists in divisors

 \begin{definition}[$A_2$ chain of Lagrangian spheres] Let $X$ be a symplectic manifold.
 A pair $(L_1,L_2)$ of two Lagrangian spheres in $X$ is called an $A_2$-chain if $L_1$ and $L_2$ intersect at a single point, and the intersection is transverse. \end{definition}

-We have discussed earlier that one can construct Lagrangian spheres (vanishing cycles) from Lefschetz fibrations.
+In Section~\ref{sec:van_spheres_intro} we have seen that how to construct Lagrangian spheres as vanishing cycles of Lefschetz fibrations.
 Similarly, one can get $A_2$ chains of Lagrangian spheres from fibrations with slightly more complicated singularities.

 \begin{definition}[$A_2$ fibration] Denote by $D\subset \C$ the open unit disk, and by $B_\epsilon\subset \C$ the open disk of radius $\epsilon$.
 Both disks are centered at $0$.